 Art is powerful.
 It can be used as a form of manipulation and representation, or it can be a tool for social change.
 However, art can also have a negative impact on society.
 Bodies are a perfect example of this, and throughout history, women’s bodies have always been used and abused.

-Women’s bodies have been used as muses in the art for centuries.
-From classical Greek art periods to more recent surrealist movements, women have been used as subjects in art or as objects (objects of desire).
+Women’s bodies have been used as muses in art for centuries.
+From classical art periods that spawned such timeless pieces as venus of milo and the birth of venus to more recent surrealist movements that led to masterpieces such as The Weeping Woman by Pablo Picasso, women have been used as subjects in art or as objects (objects of desire).
 Women’s bodies have been used to convey meaning in art, as well as in other forms of media.

 Throughout history, women’s bodies have been important subjects in art, from paintings to sculptures.
 Today, women’s bodies are still featured in art, but in different ways.
 Today’s artists use women’s bodies as metaphors for a whole host of issues, from political ones like suffrage to sexual ones like rape to social ones such as aging.
 The feminist movement also contributed to the way women’s bodies are depicted in contemporary art.